diego-apellaniz/Parametric-FEM-Toolbox/README.md

 ## Acknowledgement

+This plugin was developed in collaboration with Bollinger+Grohmann.
+Thanks for the Beta Testing and all the feedback.

 The GUI and the structure of this Plug-In is based to a large extent on the code of Karamba3D, developed by Clemens Preisinger in cooperation with Bollinger und Grohmann ZT GmbH in Vienna.

 ## Examples